drb1972/pdsb4g/README.md

 Enhancement:
 - Crear git repo automático en C/:Temp - done
-- Check folder C:\Temp
+- Check folder C:\Temp - done
-- Check if the repo folder exists
+- Check if the repo folder exists - done

 PDS2GIT:
 - Delete a dataset: delete from local-Git when the # of rows = 0